Jessica-Thomas/MadLib/README.md

 # MadLib
 This is console based mad lib app that takes user input and outputs [hopefully] funny song lyrics.
 There are excerpts of three songs built in.
 User input is checked by a regex to ensure input is at least 2 alpha characters, then stored in an array, and lastly inserted into the song via concatenation and indexing.
 Once finished, you’ll have the option to see the original song lyrics.
 A master loop lets you try another mad lib or exit.
-A log will create an external .txt file to track errors and invalid inputs.

 To execute the program, clone the repo to your machine.
 Using the terminal/shell of your choice, navigate to the project directory and executte the command "dotnet run".
 You will then be prompted to make a selection and complete a mad lib or exit.